 - Neem sticks (twigs) are used in most of rural India as a toothbrush.
 It’s a morning ritual to chew on the twig (no need for toothpaste) and then mildly brush the gums and teeth with the same twig.
 Works better than most “advanced” toothpastes and mouth washes and prevents oral infections, bleeding and soothes tender gums.

-- Neem is an integral part (along with cloves) in natural toothpastes that naturally bleach teeth, fortify gums, and prevent tooth and gum decay.
+- Neem is an integral part (along with cloves) in natural toothpastes that

 - Neem is a natural pesticide, germicide, etc.… all rolled in one.
 It is known to dissuade around five hundred types of destructive insects such as mites, bugs, ticks and roundworms; threadworms etc. It does this by altering the behavior patterns and physiology of those insects.
 Due to its antibacterial, antifungal and antiviral features, neem assists in safe-guarding from numerous microbes that attack the human body.